 But nothing happened.
 She looked up and wiped the tears out of her eyes.
 The false gore and the minion devouring it were still there.
 The cloak still hid her with better camouflage than before.
 In her earlier panic, she had infused everything with much more magical energy than needed.
 The illusions would only disappear once that surplus was depleted.

 The path to the exit had changed.
 Stakes bent down to form fences that blocked off paths between two thickets.
-She could only guess which way to take, trying to put as much distance between her and the witch she detected deeper inside.
+She could only guess which way to take by trying to put as much distance between her and the witch she detected deeper inside.
 In her panicked flight, she didn't notice her wounds had closed and the puke slid off her clothes.
-She didn't remember that she had left someone behind.
+She didn't remember she had left someone behind.

 Her presence of mind only returned when the stakes bent to point upwards and the way to the exit cleared.
 Proof, perhaps, that the witch and her minions thought her dead or gone.

 Gone, she thought.
 Something was gone.
 Only then did she notice that the weight of her companion on her shoulder was missing.
 Where was Kyubey?!